sequenceiq/blog/source/_posts/2014-06-19-multinode-hadoop-cluster-on-docker.markdown

 you saw how easy is to create a single-node Hadoop *cluster* on your devbox.

 Now lets raise the bar and create a multinode Hadoop cluster on Docker.
-Before we start, make sure you have the latest ambari image:
+Before we start, make sure you have the latest Ambari image:

 ```
 docker pull sequenceiq/ambari:latest